Welcome Wagon (Veronica Mars): Development

 Alright, the main titles.
 Why the change?
 As you'll see here, the previous titles were such a high school aesthetic.
 It would have felt silly for me to go back to college with the same sort of look—the notebook paper.
 So it felt like we needed to change for college anyway.
 And in season one when we first did the titles, the network was very clear on wanting to sell it as a high school show rather than a noir show.
 But once we went to college and had a chance to redo the titles I wanted it to feel noir.

-For the new theme song, Thomas asked The Dandy Warhols to commission a remix of their original track, which Thomas reported enjoying upon first listening.
+For the new theme song, Thomas asked The Dandy Warhols to produce a remix of their original track, which Thomas reported enjoying upon first listening.

 Thomas and the crew also introduced several narrative changes to the show starting in the third season.
 Thomas wanted to "invite new viewers to the show" by "trying to start with a clean slate" and ridding the show of references to former plotlines and character development.
 With regards to "Welcome Wagon", Thomas stated that he "wanted episode one this year to not rely much on past knowledge."
 He also tried to make the episode "very sort of breezy, and chattery and funny."
 The episode reintroduces the case of the Hearst serial rapist, a storyline presented in a second-season episode.
 In contrast to the previous seasons, which had several concurrent mysteries, Thomas planned for season 3 to have three consecutive mysteries, the first of which would be the serial rapist.
 "To service a 22-episode mystery, you have to have a large playing field.
 To service a 9-episode mystery, we can keep that tighter, more focused."
 It was made available on MSN for the week leading up to broadcast.
 However, the episode was only available for Microsoft users and not for Apple users.

 Writing

 "Welcome Wagon" was written by series creator Rob Thomas and directed by John T. Kretchmer, marking Thomas's seventh writing credit for the series and Kretchmer's tenth directing credit for the show.
-On September 26, 2006, a week before its broadcast on The CW.
+The episode was streamed on MSN on September 26, 2006, a week before its broadcast on The CW.
 "Welcome Wagon" features the final appearance by Charisma Carpenter as Kendall Casablancas, who appeared on a total of 11 episodes on the show.
 The previous summer, when asked about her role in season 3, Carpenter responded that she would be performing "a little more of the same, with a really, really interesting twist.
 And it starts the first episode; you've got to watch it.
 You miss the first episode, you're out of the loop.
 Gotta tune in right away."